Scott Garson: College

-Scott Garson recently completed his first season as an assistant coach with the Santa Clara men’s basketball program under Herb Sendek.
+In April 2025, Garson was hired by Josh Pastner to be the associate head coach at the University of Nevada, Las Vegas.

-Garson, who was hired in April 2018, spent his previous five seasons as head coach at the College of Idaho where he led the Yotes to a 129–42 record, three Cascade Collegiate Conference regular season championships, three league tournament titles and four NAIA national tournament appearances, including a run to the 2015 national quarterfinals and 2018 semifinals.
+In April 2018 Garson was hired to be an assistant at Santa Clara after having spent his previous five seasons as head coach at the College of Idaho, where he led the Yotes to a 129–42 record, three Cascade Collegiate Conference regular season championships, three league tournament titles and four NAIA national tournament appearances, including a run to the 2015 national quarterfinals and 2018 semifinals.

 Prior to his time at the College of Idaho, Garson was on Ben Howland’s staff at UCLA for nine seasons, worked under Rick Majerus at Utah for 5 years and spent 1 season at Pepperdine University under Lorenzo Romar.
 During his 21 seasons in college basketball at 5 different schools, Coach Garson has been a part of 20 winning seasons, 17 postseason berths and 10 conference championships.

 Garson led the Yotes to both the CCC regular-season and tournament titles in 2014, 2015 and 2018.
 He became the first coach at the school to win back-to-back league crowns since the 1950s.
 His 2014–15 team posted a 30–6 record, which was then the second-most single-season victories in the school’s 105-year men’s basketball program history.
 The 2017–18 squad matched that total when they finished 30–7.

 Garson was the recipient of the 2015 Red Auerbach National Coach of the Year Award, and was named the 2014 and 2018 CCC Coach of the Year.
 He coached six NAIA All-Americans, two CCC Players of the Year and three CCC Defensive Players of the Year.
 In all, 17 players under Garson earned All-CCC honors and 13 secured Academic All-CCC selections.